 CENTRE FOR MEDIATION IN AFRICA

-Projects in the CMA contribute to research and skill development in mediation
+Projects in the CMA contribute to sharing knowledge and mutual learning

 High-Level Mediation and Negotiations Training in Africa (HLMNTA)

 The partnership between the Norwegian Embassy, CMA and the Department for International Relations and Development Cooperation (DIRCO) started in 2013.
 Joining with the Gertrude Shope African Dialogue Forum (GSADF) in 2015, this partnership now offers three-yearly training programmes and hosts the prestigious GSADF every year in August.